 - Avoid driving a motor vehicle for the rest of the day.

 - If you encounter any issues or abnormalities, please call our office.

-We can help you relax with intravenous sedation during your dental treatments.
-Call Master's Hand Dental at 972-359-2822.
+If you need dental care but have concerns about injections or heavy sedation Master's Hand Dental can help you relax with intravenous sedation during your dental treatments.
+Call us at 972-359-2822.